Cray-HPE/docs-csm/operations/network/management_network/aruba/ncns_on_install.md

     This is most commonly on the spines.
 This configuration is commonly missed on the CSI input file.

-1. Verify it points to the LiveCD IP address for provisioning in bare-metal environments:
+1. Verify that it points to the LiveCD IP address for provisioning in bare-metal environments:

     ```text
     dhcp-option=interface:bond0,option:dns-server,10.1.1.2
     dhcp-option=interface:bond0,option:ntp-server,10.1.1.2
     ```

-1. Verify it points at the router for the network; the L3/IP for the VLAN:
+1. Verify that it points at the router for the network; the L3/IP for the VLAN:

     ```text
     dhcp-option=interface:bond0,option:router,10.1.0.1